ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day09/README.md

 // private helper for Part 1 solution bool hasValidSum(long long target, int start) const {

-    // check if any two pair of different numbers sum to target for (int i = start; i < start + 25; i++) {
+    // check if any two pairs of different numbers sum to target for (int i = start; i < start + 25; i++) {
         for (int j = i + 1; j < start + 25; j++) {

-            // if any pair of different numbers sum to target, we have a valid sum if (numbers[i] + numbers[j] == target && numbers[i] != numbers[j]) {
+            // if any pair of different numbers sums to target, we have a valid sum if (numbers[i] + numbers[j] == target && numbers[i] != numbers[j]) {
                 return true;
             }